Conflux-Union/syncmatica_r/CONFIG.md

 * `enabled` toggles the material aggregation and syncing pipeline.
 When disabled, the server will not advertise or transmit material progress.
 * `scan_interval` defines how often (in server ticks) the stocking area is re-scanned for block counts.
 The minimum accepted value is 20 ticks (1 second).
+* The service is enabled by default; set `enabled` to `false` to hide the Material Gatherings UI and stop contribution syncing.